Effective Hamiltonian approach to the exact dynamics of open system by complex discretization approximation for environment: Complex Gauss quadratures and Chain-Mapping in complex frequency space

-In order to overcome the recurrence, a possible way is to generalize the discretization approximation into the complex plane.
-In this section, based on the complex Gauss quadratures, we generalize the discretization approximation into the complex plane from a fundamental point.
+To reduce the recurrence, we extend the discretization approximation into the complex frequency space in this section.
+Similar to the procedure shown in \ref{appendix:realGQ}, the first step is to found the complex Gauss quadratures.